Neobem User Manual - 0.9.0

 log expression

 What the log statement does is evaluate the entire expression, and then prints a detailed representation of the expression to the standard error output stream.
-This allows for the debug information to normally be printed to the terminal, without ruining the final compiled idf file.
+This allows for the debug information to normally be printed to the terminal, without ruining the final compiled idf file. # Design Goals

 And to be clear, these are the goals and driving principles, it doesn’t mean all this is finished already :)